xenocrat/chyrp-markdown/README.md

 Limitations
 -----------

-Because it is focused on speed and simplicity, the parser is limited in some ways that result in it not being completely conformant with the CommonMark, GFM, and GLFM specifications.
+Because it is focused on speed and simplicity, the parser is limited in some ways that result in it not being fully conformant with the CommonMark, GFM, and GLFM specifications.
 Currently it is able to pass 91% of CommonMark test cases.

 The most notable limitations of the parser are:
 1. It does not fully implement nesting and flanking rules for emphasis and strong;